Self-hosted Gitlab Runners on AKS, with Managed Identities

 The Gitlab Runner is deployed using Helm.
 Gitlab maintains a Helm chart that you can find on https://gitlab.com/gitlab-org/charts/gitlab-runner/.

-Gitlab Runner configuration is done in a config.toml
+Gitlab Runner configuration is done in a config.toml file that we deploy using a template.

 gitlabUrl: "${gitlab_url}"